 This chapter summarises the findings from two observational studies conducted in gaming venues in South Australia, the Australian Capital Territory and New South Wales.
 In both studies, members of the research team observed gamblers while themselves acting and participating as regular gamblers.
 The observational study allowed collection of in situ data for examination of visible signs of problem gambling as they appeared naturally and relative to the immediate and evolving circumstances faced by each individual gambler.
 By utilizing these methods, the research sought to identify not only visible and single signs of problem gambling, but also how discrete signs might work together and interact.
 Research could thus begin to map configurations of signs of problem gambling that would assist venue staff to identify possible complex visible signs of problem gambling.
 Moreover, the research would be able to able to examine the role of broader contextual factors such as the social environment, spatial context, and temporal sequencing of behaviour.
 For example, from a social perspective, it would be possible to observe each gambler's behaviour in relation to social interactions with other people, including friends, other gamblers, and venue staff).
-In a spatial context, it would be possible to examine the gambler's orientation to and use of venue space immediately surrounding the gambling activity, including how much they moved around the venue, how far they travelled to access cash facilities, or how often they left the gaming area to take breaks, or utilise other venue facilities.
+In a spatial context, it would be possible to examine the gambler's orientation to and use of venue space immediately surrounding the gambling activity, including how much they moved around the venue, how far they travelled to access cash facilities.
 Finally, from a temporal perspective, it would be possible to examine the timing, sequencing and frequency of single behaviours or clusters of behaviours, so as to understand when they are most likely to occur during typical sessions of gambling.